 An astronaut goes into space with a chimpanzee.
 When they return to Earth after their orbit, it is discovered that the chimp has the brains of the astronaut, and the astronaut has the brains of the chimp.
 Complications ensue.

-Pseudolus is the laziest slave in Rome and has but one wish, to purchase his freedom.
-When his master and mistress leave for the day he finds out that the young master has fallen in love with a virgin in the house of Lycus, a slave dealer specializing in beautiful women.
-Pseudolus concocts a deal in which he will be freed if he can procure the girl for young Hero.
+Pseudolus (Zero Mostel) is the laziest slave in Rome, and has one wish, to purchase his freedom.
+When his master and mistress leave for the day, he finds out that the young master has fallen in love with a virgin in the house of Marcus Lycus (Phil Silvers), a slave dealer specializing in beautiful women.
+Pseudolus concocts a deal in which he will be freed if he can procure the girl for young Hero (Michael Crawford).
 Of course, it can't be that simple as everything begins to go wrong.Written by

 John Vogel <email@example.com>